Comments / Press

 Reutlinger General-Anzeiger [Hans-Jörg LUND] - Stuttgart (DE), February 2, 2017.

 Clara Maïda coined the title of her audiovisual installation, Lostery, for contrabass clarinet and electronics from the words "lost" and "Lottery".
 The concertante sections and the tutti which overlap and alternate, as well as the contrasted affects, could evoke a baroque Concerto Grosso.
-However, this has been realised here with two projections in black and white in the background that recall a collage of the contrabass clarinet's instrumental parts with which Later Gambler plays with great virtuosity. [...]
+However, this has been realized here with two projections in black and white in the background that recall a collage of the contrabass clarinet's instrumental parts with which Later Gambler plays with great virtuosity. [...]
 The composer asks the question to know whether we were born on the right or the wrong side, which place we find in life and how far we can participate in taking a decision.
-One question that can in all cases be underlined by the work. [...]
+One question that can in all cases be underlined by the work [...].

 Res Musica [Michèle TOSI] - Paris (FR), January 28, 2017.

 [...]
 Another world premiere, Web studies by Clara Maïda is a triptych (Web-wake, Web-wave, Web-wane) which is accompanied by American Jenny E. Sabin’s video.
-The stylised images - those of the cobweb - as well as the sounds develop the concept of network, interconnection and complexity, such as the suspended cables of Brooklyn Bridge that struck the imagination of the composer.
+The stylized images - those of the cobweb - as well as the sounds develop the concept of network, interconnection and complexity, such as the suspended cables of Brooklyn Bridge that struck the imagination of the composer.
 The mass of threads corresponds to the tight weaving of the strings (prepared piano, harp, violin and viola) and a very noise-like, bristled, convulsive matter.
 It requires numerous ways of playing, spectacular on Marion Lenart’s harp or on Véronique Briel’s prepared piano - and the presence of accessories such as metal boxes scraped by the violin and viola players, which generates a saturated space.
 But nothing is monochrome in this very organic, confined world, full of energy, whose amplification reflects the sensation of tension and urgency.
 Written right after the November attacks, the work superbly defended by 2e2m ensemble, is dedicated "to all the victims of violence and human madness all over the world".

 Fono Forum - Stuttgart (DE), January 19, 2017.